Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Introduction

 \section{Introduction}

-In this paper, we focus on establishing sharp bounds for the Assouad--Nagata dimension and the asymptotic dimension for certain classes of metric spaces.
-Our approach is strongly influenced by recent work by Bernshteyn and the first named author \cite{BY23} on graphs.
-The literature is rich with discussions on the desirable properties of metric spaces that exhibit finite asymptotic or Assouad--Nagata dimensions.
-For instance, finite asymptotic dimension has important applications to the Novikov conjecture and in turn, to the existence of metrics with positive scalar curvature \cites{YuNovikov,Asphericalasdim}.
-Finite Assouad--Nagata dimension, on the other hand, implies nice Lipschitz extension properties \cite{LangNdim}.
-Additionally, finding sharp upper bounds for these notions of dimensions is of independent interest.
-For example, it provides an upper bound on the topological dimension of an asymptotic cone \cite{asconeandim}.
-For other applications, see \cite{GuyAssouadtype}.
+Large-scale dimension invariants such as the asymptotic dimension, the asymptotic Assouad--Nagata dimension, and the Assouad--Nagata dimension play a central role in coarse and metric geometry.
+Finite asymptotic dimension has important applications to the Novikov conjecture and, in turn, to positive scalar curvature \cites{YuNovikov,Asphericalasdim}, while finite Assouad--Nagata dimension implies strong Lipschitz extension properties \cite{LangNdim}.
+Quantitative upper bounds for these dimensions are therefore of independent interest; for instance, they bound the topological dimension of asymptotic cones \cite{asconeandim}.
+See also \cite{GuyAssouadtype} for further applications.
+We write $\asdim$, $\asandim$, and $\andim$ for these notions; see Section~\ref{sec:pre}.

-The sharp bound on asymptotic dimension is known for graphs of polynomial growth and metric spaces with a polynomial growth function \cite{papasoglu2021polynomial}.
-Similarly, the sharp bound on Assouad--Nagata dimension is known for connected Lie groups \cite{HigesPeng} and doubling metric spaces \cite{RajalaLeDonne}.
-In what follows, we denote the Assouad--Nagata dimension by $\andim$ and the asymptotic dimension by $\asdim$ (see Definitions \ref{defn:ad} and \ref{defn:andim}).